 But say the real issue is not so much that you are your partner aren’t communicating – it’s that your partner isn’t taking you seriously, and/or you can’t agree, and it’s hurting the business.
 And what you *really* need, in addition to new clients and steady incoming projects, is not so much to “gain” more or better communication, but for your partner to act differently towards you.
 And come to think of it, you need him to also *follow your lead* – you need more respect, more power in an imbalanced business relationship.

 You might then have trouble writing out a petition where everything is based on one action, and that’s because you really have two or more things going on.
-(And in this case, which is based on a real life example, I do think the stuff with the partner does not quite “fit” neatly into any of the petitions/formulas that we’ve imagined up to now).

 Or you could leave out the details and just book a light setting for business success, and not specify exactly what components you want to affect if you are not absolutely sure exactly what the problem is.

-It really is up to you and we workers need you clients to tell us, in your petition, what is most important.
+It really is up to you, and we workers need you clients to tell us, in your petition, what is most important.
 If you say you want Road Opening, well, I’ll set a Road Opening light.
 It might not be the right thing for the job though, so if you find yourself with an unwieldy petition, think about all the moving parts and if they fit, or if some can wait for later, or be left out, or maybe need a second light setting.

 Just keep in mind that this whole thing will go smoother and quicker if you have given it some thought yourself, too, and made an attempt to get your needs boiled down to a sentence or two.
 If you have to write out a Great Big Wall of Text or your life story in order to sort through your own thoughts and arrive at a clearer understanding of what you need and what the major issues are, that’s actually normal.
 A lot of people process that way.
 Just try to summarize your goals in a sentence or two when you’re done, and give that summary somewhere near the beginning, so I don’t have to duplicate those processing and distilling efforts 🙂